IAEA acknowledges improvement in Japan's nuclear inspections | The Japan Times

 Among the achievements of the country’s Nuclear Regulation Authority was the establishment of a beefed-up inspection program, including “the right to carry out unannounced inspections at any time,” the team said in its report.

-But team leader Ramzi Jammal told a news conference in Tokyo that the NRA needs to increase interaction with the nuclear industry to aggressively obtain safety information so it can propose improvements.
+But team leader Ramzi Jammal told a news conference in Tokyo that the NRA needs to increase interaction with the nuclear industry to proactively obtain safety information so it can propose improvements.

 The visit by the IAEA team was requested by the NRA, which was set up in 2012 to oversee stricter regulations after the March 2011 earthquake and tsunami that triggered the Fukushima nuclear crisis.
 The agency conducted an initial assessment four years ago.